 Organizations at the ‘Operationalizing’ stage are today’s competitive benchmark.
 Most enterprises are still at ‘Scaling’ or below.

 Organizations that can bridge the gap between model development and enterprise deployment, with the right governance, integration, and change management in place, will pull ahead in 2026 and beyond.
+The organizations moving ahead are not simply investing more in AI.
+They are building an enterprise AI strategy that connects model development, production infrastructure, governance, workflow integration, and measurable value.

 Agentic AI was arguably the hottest topic across the entire conference.
 But unlike much of the industry chatter, SAS Innovate 2026’s sessions on the subject were grounded in working implementations, not theory.
 The session on Agentic AI in SAS Customer Intelligence 360 showed agents operating directly within marketing workflows, orchestrating campaigns, surfacing insights, and acting on decisions in real time.